 4. Tim Commerford

 Tim Commerford was a member of Rage Against the Machine until it disbanded in 2000, after which he became a vocalist and bassist for Audioslave and Prophets of Rage.
 Other bands he has been in include Future User and Wakrat where he was the lead singer and bassist.
-In 2014, Commerford was ranked eight in Paste’s magazine list.
+In 2014, Commerford was ranked eighth in Paste’s magazine list.

 Commerford’s music career began in 1991 when he was following the band Lock Up and was asked to jam with them and guitarist Tom Morello.
 The group eventually became Rage Against the Machine.